Amityville Union Free School District: Athletics

 Previously the school mascot used the "Warriors" as its athletic mascot.
 Ben Dickson of Newsday stated that the district was "long associated with its Warriors moniker".

 New York State ended the use of Native American mascots in schools in the state.
 In 2024 the district leadership attempted to keep the "Warriors" mascot and sought permission from the New York State Board of Regents to retain such via a lawsuit.
 In April 2025 the district chose a new mascot, the "hawks".
-However, in June, the school board instead adopted the "The Tide" as the mascot, replacing the hawks.
+However, in June, the school board instead adopted "The Tide" as the mascot, replacing the hawks.